The beginning of a new chapter in Ottawa's cultural history - Mayor Jim Watson

 This unique city-building project expands the OAG and Arts Court by utilizing vacant City-owned land and integrating it with complementary private sector investment and development.
-The building is a new, museum standard Ottawa Art Gallery, and renovated spaces within Arts Court provide improved facilities for local artists and arts organizations.
+The LEED Silver Ottawa Art Gallery provides a new museum standard and the renovated spaces within Arts Court provide improved facilities for local artists and arts organizations.

 City of Ottawa

-Barry Padolsky Associates Inc. Architects and KPMB Architects (advocate architects) / EBC Inc., DevMcGill and Groupe Germain with Régis Côté et Associés (DBFM consortium / architect of record); LEMAYMICHAUD architecture design (private sector tower architects)
+Barry Padolsky Associates Inc. Architects and KPMB Architects (advocate architects / design architects); EBC Inc., DevMcGill and Groupe Germain with Régis Côté et Associés (DBFM consortium / architect of record); LEMAYMICHAUD architecture design (private sector tower architects)

 The stair suspended above the Jackson café (right) and brass fixtures and furnishings of the café are inspired by the original marble and brass staircase from the Firestone residence, designed in 1960.
 The stair was restored and relocated to the new OAG, and is now showcased in the main entrance (left).